-The club has been in existence for over 32 year, supporting the Durham region community with various projects, such as wig stands for cancer patients in support of Hearth Place, Pens for Peacekeeps, Central Lake Ontario Conservation Authority, Kub Cars program, We Grow Food, and many more local programs and projects.
+The club has been in existence for over 34 years, supporting the Durham region community with various projects, such as wig stands for cancer patients in support of Hearth Place, Pens for Peacekeeps, Pens for Health Care workers, Central Lake Ontario Conservation Authority, Kub Cars program, We Grow Food, and many more local programs and projects.

-For 32 years our goal has been and continues to be, to promote the skill and craft of woodworking in all facets, through education, information and fellowship.
+For over 34 years our goal has been and continues to be, to promote the skill and craft of woodworking in all facets, through education, information and fellowship.
 We welcome new members each year.

 Additional contact information.
 President@durhamwoodworkingclub.com

 Durham Woodworking Club constitution & by-laws

 We can be found at 66 Simcoe Street South, Oshawa ON.
 (Entrance off Bagot St.) General meetings are on the first floor.
 The Shop can be found downstairs.